Updated

 • DTG dispersible tablets may be swallowed whole.
 If more than one tablet is required, swallow one tablet at a time to reduce the risk of choking.
 DTG dispersible tablets should not be chewed or crushed.

-• For ABC/DTG/3TC dispersible tablets, fully disperse them in 20 mL of drinking water in the supplied cup and swirl the suspension so that no lumps remain.
+• For ABC/DTG/3TC dispersible tablets, tablets should be fully dispersed in the appropriate volume of drinking water in the supplied cup and the suspension should be swirled so that no lumps remain.
 After full dispersion and within 30 minutes of mixing, administer the oral suspension.
 Rinse the dosing cup with a small amount of water, and give this additional water to the child to ensure the child takes the full dose and no medication remains in the dosing cup.
 ABC/DTG/3TC dispersible tablets should not be swallowed whole, chewed, or crushed.

 • No data exist regarding dispersion in breast milk or any vehicles other than water.